 Frequently Asked Questions

-Valuable information about the Bernese Mountain Dog Breed
+Get to Know the Bernese Mountain Dog Breed Better

 What kind of dog is the Bernese Mountain Dog?

-How is he with other animals, i.e. cats and dogs?
+How is a Bernese Mountain Dog with other animals, i.e. cats and dogs?

 He/She loves everybody who belongs to the family.
 If it is a cat or another dog, he/she wants to be friends with them.
 A Berner is not a fighter at all and does not understand when another dog comes across as aggressive.